-If any elements of the logical data definition have occurrence constraints, see Defining Data Structures in the Writing Artix ESB Contracts on page 34, map the element into a fixed:sequence element with its occurs and counterName attributes set.
+4. If any elements of the logical data definition have occurrence constraints, see Defining Data Structures on page 34, map the element into a fixed:sequence element with its occurs and counterName attributes set.

 The occurs attribute specifies the number of times this sequence occurs in the message buffer. counterName specifies the name of the field used for specifying the number of sequence elements that are actually being sent in the message.
-The value of counterName corresponds to a binding-only fixed:field with at least enough digits to count to the value specified in occurs as shown in Example 36 on page 74.
+The value of counterName corresponds to a binding-only fixed:field with at least enough digits to count to the value specified in occurs as shown in Example 40.
 The value passed to the counter field can be any number up to the value specified by occurs and allows operations to use less than the specified number of sequence elements.
 Artix ESB will pad out the sequence to the number of elements specified by occurs when the data is transmitted to the receiver so that the receiver will get the data in the promised fixed format.

-Example 36.
+Example 40.
 Using counterName